-In Uruguay, the Company has historically operated the San Gregorio gold mining complex in the northern Department of Rivera.
-The Company has been exploring in Uruguay since 1996 and acquired the San Gregorio operation in October 2003.
+In Uruguay, the Company operated the San Gregorio gold mining complex in the northern Department of Rivera.
+The Company had explored in Uruguay since 1996 and acquired the San Gregorio operation in October 2003, producing over one million ounces of gold.
 On June 14, 2018 the Company applied for Reorganization Proceedings and creditor protection over Loryser S.A. ("Loryser"), the Company's primary operating subsidiary in Uruguay.
 In August 2018, production ceased and the mine was placed on care and maintenance.
 In December 2018, Loryser reached an agreement with the majority of its creditors (the "Creditors Agreement"), achieving a support level of approximately 72% of creditors by value.
 The Creditors Agreement was ratified by the Court in September 2019.
-The ratification by the Court means that the Agreement is legally binding on all trade creditors.
-Since then the Company has focused its activities on the implementation of the Creditors Agreement, and the sale of the assets of Loryser.
-As part of that Agreement, Orosur issued in December 2019,10,000,000 Orosur common shares to a trust.
-These shares have since been sold for the benefit of Loryser's creditors as contemplated in the court-approved Creditors Agreement.
+The ratification by the Court means that the Creditors Agreement is legally binding on all trade creditors.
+As part of that Creditors agreement, in December 2019, Orosur issued 10 million Orosur common shares to a trust.
+These shares were subsequently sold for the benefit of Loryser's creditors as contemplated in the court-approved Creditors Agreement.
+Since then the Company has focused its activities on the implementation of the Creditors Agreement including the sale of the remaining assets of Loryser, which was achieved during the quarter to February 2023.
+Loryser has paid its labour and all other preferential creditors and is well advanced in distributing proceeds to Loryser's trade creditors in accordance with the Creditors' Agreement, via a Court approved paying agent.